SAP-samples/integration-suite-partner-directory-accelerator-for-pipeline-concept/README.md

 For the receiver determination, it consists of two parts: the processing if no receiver is found (represented by radio buttons) and conditions with resulting receivers (represented by a table).
 If no receiver is found, the options "Error", "Ignore", and "Default" are available.
 In case the "Default" option is selected, a default receiver system needs to be specified.
 In the table, conditions and resulting receiver systems can be specified.
 It is possible to add new rows, move a selected row up or down, and delete a selected row.

 For each receiver specified in the receiver determination, an interface determination should be present.
 First, select the receiver for which you want to see the interface determination.
-The radio buttons contain all receiver systems present in the receiver determination.
+The dropdown menu contain all receiver systems present in the receiver determination.
 In the table, conditions and resulting receiver interfaces can be specified.
 It is possible to add new rows, move a selected row up or down, and delete a selected row.

 By clicking the "Generate resulting XSLT" button, the information from the table on the left-hand side is read to generate an XSLT based on this data and show it on the right-hand side.
 Now, the newly generated XSLT can be sent to the API.